 1) The Time-Sensitive Campaign

 Time-sensitive campaigns are when apps aim to keep users apprised of timely information, such a a flash sale that’s happening “today only!”

-Reminder campaigns are when apps aim to remind users of something, such as a lunch date with a friend in a calendar app, or that your stock trade was executed in an investing app.
+Reminder campaigns are when apps aim to simply remind users of something–such as a lunch date with a friend in a calendar app, or that your stock trade was executed in an investing app.

 3) The Promotional Campaign

-Promotional campaigns aim to inform users of special discounts and/or offers, such as an e-commerce business running a flash sale.
+Promotional campaigns aim to inform users of special discounts and/or offers, such as 10% off your next ride in a transportation app.

 4) The Re-Engagement Campaign

-Re-engagement campaigns aim to re-capture the attention of users and encourage them to spend time within the app, such as alerting users to a new match on a dating app, a reminder of what level they are on a gaming app, or an alert that their
+Re-engagement campaigns aim to re-capture the attention of previously engaged users and encourage them to spend time within the app.
+Examples include: alerting users to a new match on a dating app, a reminder of what level they are on a gaming app, or an alert that their

 5) The Feature Announcement Campaign

 Feature announcement campaigns aim to inform users of new or improved app features–such the addition of one-click checkout in an e-commerce app.

 6) The New Content Campaign

 New content campaigns aim to get users to engage with the app, by sharing highly tailored information based on interests – such as an album release on a music app, or a breaking news story on a media app.